#1 Step to Get Your Nonprofit Board Positioned for Success in 2025

 Yes, your board members are giving lots of time and energy, but 99.9% of the time they are giving their time and energy to the wrong things!

-These overly engaged boards spend so much time dicking around in staff work, they they fail to do their job! really not thinking about the future of the organization.
+These overly engaged boards spend so much time dicking around in staff work, that they fail to do their job! really not thinking about the future of the organization.

 Yes, they're doing things but they're not really doing effective board work.
 That is strategic and forward thinking.